trike33/42cursus/README.md

 # 42cursus
-Work during the 42 cursus
+Repo containing work done through the 42 cursus on Barcelona.